-Torah – The Torah (aka the Penteteuch, the first five books of the Bible) contains God’s written standards of behavior for His people.
-The Hebrew word more properly means “instructions,” and the rules it contains are simple and easy to understand.
+Torah – The Torah (aka the Pentateuch, the Law of Moses, the first five books of the Bible) contains God’s written standards of behavior for His people.
+The Hebrew word torah more properly means “instruction,” and the rules it contains are simple and easy to understand.
 However, Torah is multi-dimensional.
 Through allegory, example, and literary devices, it describes Yeshua’s role in our redemption as the Messiah, Highest Priest, and King of Kings.
 It is both life and death, blessing and cursing.
 We find life through obedience and death through disobedience or through attempted obedience with a wrong heart.
 If we are in a right relationship with God, the Torah is a tool that the Holy Spirit uses to help set us free from bondage to sin.
 If we are not in a right relationship with God, the Torah witnesses against us and we are under condemnation by it.
 When we place our faith in Yeshua for salvation, the Torah no longer holds authority over us to condemn us, but it still contains His standard of behavior.
 Although the Torah was ostensibly given by the Father, Yeshua said “I and my Father are one.”
 He also said, “If you love me, you will keep my commandments.”
 We are free to obey God’s Torah out of love for our Creator and King instead of fear of condemnation.

 Tolerance – No one person has a perfect understanding of truth.
 We are all wrong about some things, and we must be willing to fellowship with people who hold different opinions than ours on important topics.
 Disfellowshipping (excommunicating) a brother because he sincerely interprets a verse or a book differently than we do is unscriptural and anti-Christ.
 We are one people, Christ’s only body, and we must not allow man to separate what God has joined together.
 The rule of thumb at American Torah is this: If a passage can be reasonably interpreted in a particular manner or if respected theologians have interpreted it in different ways, then we ought to be willing to discuss it and to disagree without hatred and name-calling.